Early Years Workforce Level 3

 This is now the must-have qualification for all those wanting to work with children from birth to five years of age, and will provide you with the licence to practise and the status of being an Early Years Educator.
 The course is two years long and you will need to attend for one taught session per week and attend a two day work placement in an early years setting.

-You will learn through a blended approach of class-based and online learning sessions.
+You will learn through online learning or class-based sessions.
 You will be visited by an assessor in placement who will observe your practical skills.

 Please choose your preferred study option below (subject to change).